Built-in Tools

 // load_artifacts({ artifact_names: ["resume.pdf"] })

-// Agent retrieves the uploaded resume and analyzes it
+// Agent retrieves and analyzes the resume

 // User: "What's in the contract?"